Laboratory-Imaging/JOBS-examples/NIS_v6.10/42-Following_moving_object/README.md

 For relative version of the JOB we must create and store the prevX, prevY and prevValid variables for each well.
 As we have at maximum 96 wells (in this example) we will create arrays of size 96 for all variables called lastX, lastY and lastValid.
-We will intialize the variables as shown below.
+We will initialize the variables as shown below.

 > [!NOTE]
 > You can set the same value to all array elements be writing just one value.
 It will get copied automatically to all elements.